Max Planck Institute for Coal Research: Research

 The Institute carries out basic research in organic and organometallic chemistry, in homogeneous and heterogeneous catalysis as well as in theoretical chemistry.
 The principal aim is to develop new methods for the selective and environmentally benign preparation of new compounds and materials.

 The MPI KoFo has been at the forefront of research in chemistry since its formation.
 One of these is the development of the Fischer–Tropsch process through the efforts of Franz Fischer and Hans Tropsch in 1925 when the institute was still organized as the Kaiser-Wilhelm-Institut für Kohlenforschung.
 Nobel Prize laureate Karl Ziegler also worked at the institute alongside his former student Hans-Georg Gellert to discover the aufbau reaction (Aufbaureaktion) or growth reaction among aluminum alkyl compounds.

-Departments
+Research Departments

 Organic synthesis

 Research in the Organic Synthesis Department, led by Tobias Ritter, focuses on the development of organic synthesis and novel reaction chemistry.
 It seeks to discover molecular structure and reactivity that can contribute to interdisciplinary solutions for challenges in science.